This is a list of submitted names in which the length is 4.

 LinsmLimburgish Originally a short form of Lerins, which is an archaic Limburgian form of Laurence 1.
 It is now used as a short form for the related names Laurens and Laurentius, and sometimes also for the unrelated name Leonardus.

-LipafSerbian, Croatian, Bosnian, Russian, Ukrainian It comes from the Slavic name for the linden tree Lipa (Липа) originally came from the Greek word "Lipos" (λίπος) meaning: "fat, thick".
-And a shorter form of the Russian and Ukrainian name Olimpiada as well.
+LipafSerbian, Croatian, Bosnian, Russian, Ukrainian It derives from the Slavic name for the linden tree Lipa (Липа), which originates from the Greek word "Lipos" (λίπος) meaning: "fat, thick".
+And a shorter form of the Russian and Ukrainian name Olimpiada.

 LirafAmerican (Archaic) Of uncertain origin and meaning.
 Introduced in the 19th century, it faded out of general use by the early to mid-twentieth century.